Calvinfr96/data-structures-and-algorithms/Coding_Exercises/technical_questions.md

 ## Core Data Structures, Algorithms, and Concepts
 - Most interviewers won't ask esoteric questions, such as algorithms for balancing a binary tree.
 Being several years out of school themselves, they probably don't remember either.
-- However, they will ask questions that guage your baseline understanding of the concepts.
-This is a list of must-have knowlegde:
+- However, they will ask questions that gauge your baseline understanding of the concepts.
+This is a list of must-have knowledge:
-    1. Data Stuctures:
+    1. Data Structures:
         - Linked Lists (Single, Double)
         - Trees, Tries, Graphs
         - Stacks and Queues